 As part of our transformation plan, we announced a strategic review of our Chemical Solutions segment, excluding Cyanides.
-In November 2015, we announced the sale of our Aniline facility in Beaumont, Texas to The Dow Chemical Company, subject to customary approvals and closing conditions, which is expected to be completed in the first quarter of 2016.
+In November 2015, we announced the sale of our Aniline facility in Beaumont, Texas to The Dow Chemical Company, subject to customary approvals and closing conditions.
+The transaction closed on March 1, 2016.
 We also made significant progress on our strategic review of our portfolio, including the announced planned exit of the Reactive Metals business and decision to retain and improve the cost position of our Methylamines business.
-The remainder of our Chemical Solutions assets are still under strategic review, and we expect to conclude the process in 2016.
+The remainder of our Chemical Solutions assets is still under strategic review, and we expect to conclude the process in 2016.